 Encourage other activities:

-- Do whatever is necessary to encourage and support your child’s participation in other activities.
+- Encourage and support your child’s participation in other activities.
 If your child doesn’t seem to be interested in anything other than video games, try a tie-in to one of his or her favourite games.
-If your son prefers fantasy role-playing games, for example, you might encourage him to read books with fantasy themes.
+If your child prefers fantasy role-playing games, for example, you might encourage them to read books with fantasy themes.
 Some games, like Minecraft, even have book and comic series!

 Control video game spending: